alhen002/capstone-event-repo/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: US_? // User Story Template
+name: User Story
-about: About that user Story
+about: About that user Story.
-title: ''
+title: US_?// User Story
 labels: ''
 assignees: ''